v-sec0/ccna-mdnotes/L2/VLANs.md

 End hosts **are not** VLAN aware.

+`switchport mode access` is used to enabled access mode on an interface.
+- `switchport access vlan <vlan>` is used to specify a VLAN for an interface.
 ### Trunk Ports
 ---
 Trunk ports are switch ports that are configured to support traffic from all VLANs or a select few of approved VLANs.